Sacramento Kings: 1988–1989: Ricky Berry

 Ricky Berry was selected by the Kings in the first round, 18th pick overall in the 1988 NBA draft.
 He had a dazzling rookie year in the 1988–89 season shooting 40.6 percent from the three-point range.
 The Kings also drafted Vinny Del Negro (selected by the Kings in the second round, 29th overall pick in the 1988 NBA draft) and acquired Rodney McCray from the Houston Rockets.
 In his first year with the Kings, McCray made 1988 NBA All-Defensive First Team.
 It was the first season the Kings would play without Reggie Theus and LaSalle Thompson (both part in the original team from Kansas City) or Joe Kleine (selected by the Kings as first round, sixth pick overall in the 1985 NBA draft).
 Thompson was drafted by the Kings in the first round, fifth overall pick in the 1982 NBA draft.
 It was also the last year that Michael Jackson (selected by the New York Knicks in the second round, 47th pick overall in the 1986 NBA draft but who played his entire career with the Kings) and Ed Pinckney (selected 10th overall by the Phoenix Suns in the 1985 NBA draft and played for the Kings from 1987 to 1989) played for the Kings.
 On February 23, 1989, Brad Lohaus and Danny Ainge were traded to the Kings from the Boston Celtics for Joe Kleine and Ed Pinckney.
-In June of the 1989 off-season, Lohaus was then acquired by the Minnesota Timberwolves in the 1989 NBA Expansion Draft.
-In August of the 1989 off-season, Berry was found dead from a self-inflicted gunshot wound at his home in Fair Oaks, California just weeks before his 25th birthday following an argument with his wife.
+In June of the 1989 off-season, Lohaus was then acquired by the Minnesota Timberwolves in the 1989 NBA expansion draft.
+In August of the 1989 off-season, Berry was found dead from a self-inflicted gunshot wound at his home in Fair Oaks, California, at age 24 following an argument with his wife.